pavanish/cynet/README.md

 # CyNET

-This repository serves the resorce and dataset for CyNET application
+This repository serves the resource and dataset for CyNET application